gvn/mage/README.md

 ## About

-Mage is a CMS for people who *hate* CMSes.
-Similar to a static site generator, it can be thought of as a *static CMS generator*.
-It shines when you need to create a simple JSON based REST API for structured documents, or *blobs*.
+Mage is truly *content-oriented* CMS.
+Unlike most CMSes, Mage barely has any opinions on how you build your front end.
+It provides JSON via a REST API and an interface to edit your content.
+That's all it does!

-Mage works by managing a collection of "blobs", which are simply JSON documents.
+Mage functions similarly to a static site generator.
+It works by managing a collection of "blobs", which are simply JSON documents.
 It's up to you to define the structure of your blobs through JSON schemas.

 ## Design Principles

+- Lightweight and consumer agnostic
-- Schema-first
+- Schema-generated document storage
 - Localization is a first class citizen
-- Consumer agnostic
 - Client and server-side validation comes free

 ## Setup